Calendar Man: The New 52

 In 2011, DC rebooted their continuity.
-In this universe, Julian Day is a mob enforcer for The Squid.
+In this universe, Julian Day is a mob enforcer for the criminal Squid.
 While he is popular among his colleagues for his brute strength, he abuses and neglects his young child, Aden.
-However, when Batman goes looking for weaponry being sold by the Squid, he encounters Aden, who tells him his father’s location.
+However, when Batman goes looking for weaponry being sold by Squid, he encounters Aden, who tells him his father’s location.
 Batman assumes the persona of Matches Malone and goes looking for Julian.
 Julian, meanwhile, finally decides he should pay his child some attention and plans to get a calendar, but Batman forces him into a bathroom and punches him into some tiles.
 The tiles create a calendar-like scar around his head.
-Julian Day appears again in The New 52: Futures End event, in which he has become a hacker who calls himself Calendar Man.
-Batman and Riddler manage to defeat him.
-Also, another version of Calendar Man (not specified as Julian Day) appears during the “Villains Month” event.
-This version is the host of “Channel 52”, which reports on important villain-related events.
-Calendar Man claims he does this because he fears that nobody else will keep track of the day-to-day events.

 DC Rebirth

 In DC Rebirth, Calendar Man is a permanent inmate of Arkham Asylum.
 When Batman hides Psycho-Pirate in Arkham, Bane comes for him and confronts Calendar Man.
 Instead of fighting him, Calendar Man states that everything is a loop and that he cannot win.